palettemc/combat-expansion/README.md

 # ⚔️ Combat Expansion ⚔️

-This data pack adds many different weapons, armor sets, and even enchantments to enhance your PvP experience!
+This Minecraft Dungeons-inspired data pack adds many different weapons, armor sets, and even enchantments to enhance your PvP experience!

 Below is a list of how many new items/enchantments there are:
 - 33 different weapons